lightbend/config/SPEC.md

    instead
  - keys with an object as their value may omit `=`, so `foo { }` means `foo = { }`
- - keys which contain no whitespace need not be quoted; the string is then used literally with no unescaping
+ - keys may be unquoted strings (see below for detailed definition)
- - if a key is not quoted, the `.` character has a special meaning and creates a new object.
-So `foo.bar = 10` means to create an object at key `foo`, then inside that object, create a key `bar` with value `10`
+ - only if a key is unquoted, the `.` character has a special meaning and creates a new object.
+So `foo.bar = 10` means to create an object at key `foo`, then inside that object, create a key `bar` with value `10`.
  - quoted keys _should not_ contain the `.` character because it's
    confusing, but it is permitted (to preserve the ability to use any string as a key and thus convert an arbitrary map or JavaScript object into HOCON)